proofit404/stories/docs/why.rst

 .. image:: /static/debug-toolbar.png
     :class: with-popup

-Wouldn't it be nice to it when production fails?
+Wouldn't it be nice to have it when production fails?

 .. image:: /static/sentry.png
     :class: with-popup